nginxinc/nginx-gateway-fabric/design/control-data-plane-separation/design.md

 The Secrets will be mounted to the control plane and agent containers, respectively.
 If desired, we can make the Secret names and mount path configurable via flags.
 For production, we will direct the user to provide their own certificates.
 For development and testing purposes, we will provide a self-signed default certificate.
+In order to be secure by default, NKG should generate the default keypair during installation using a Kubernetes Job.

 #### Certificate Rotation